 10 Places You Will Never Visit in Warsaw

-small, 10 Places You Will Never Visit in Warsaw, kino_moskwa_fot_chris_niedenthal.jpg, Day one of Martial Law, December 13th 1981, troop carrier in front of Kino Moskwa, photo: Chris Niedenthal / Forum
+small, 10 Places You Will Never Visit in Warsaw, Troop carrier in front of Kino Moskwa on 13th December 1981, day one of Martial Law; photo: Chris Niedenthal / Forum, kino_moskwa_fot_chris_niedenthal.jpg

 Urban tourism is flourishing in Poland's capital.
-City tours go far beyond the old town and the former ghetto.
-Official and independent tours guide people in the footsteps of characters from books, around urban markets, abandoned buildings, clubs, derelict areas, galleries, and homes once inhabited by those who shaped culture...
-But what about the buildings and places in Warsaw that no longer exist?
-Have they been forgotten?
+Today, city tours venture far beyond the Old Town and the former Jewish Ghetto – in the footsteps of characters from books, around urban markets and to homes once inhabited by those who shaped Polish culture.
+But what about the many Warsaw sights that no longer exist?

-Buildings that no longer exist cannot be visited, but reminders of a phantom city are scattered all around present-day Warsaw.
-Its forlorn buildings, changed squares and urban structures permeate old maps, illustrations, pictures, souvenirs, stories and architecture books.
-To the dismay of those seeking to imagine the destroyed buildings in their minds or on their computers, sources differ on construction details.
-But buildings that lack a definite description aren’t a source of frustration, but of the immense personal joy of exploration.
+To the dismay of those seeking to imagine the destroyed structures in their minds, or with the aid of their computers, sources differ on the details of their former constructions.
+Buildings that lack a definite description aren’t a source of frustration, however, but of the immense, often deeply personal joy of imaginative exploration.

-It takes a leap of the imagination to fathom a city that no longer exists.
-A hypothetical tour guide could arouse visitors' interest like so...
+It undoubtedly takes a leap of imagination to fathom a city that no longer exists.
+But a hypothetical tour guide might pique visitors' interest much like this:

-The harmony of the Baroque axis of the Saska park, a buzzing bazaar at the Gościnny Dwor, the idleness of the Great Synagogue, the serenity of the Alexander Nevsky Cathedral...
+The harmony of the Baroque axis of the Saxon Gardens, a buzzing bazaar at Gościnny Dwor, the majestic Great Synagogue, the serenity of the Alexander Nevsky Cathedral...

 Warsaw's Saxon Axis

-The Germans blew up the Saxon Palace in December 1944.
-There are advocates of rebuilding the centre of the Saxon Axis - the prestigious palace and its neighbouring Bruhl Palace.
+In December 1944, after the fall of the Warsaw Uprising, Nazi forces destroyed the Saxon Palace.
+Today, there are advocates of rebuilding the centre of the Saxon Axis, including the prestigious palace and the neighbouring Bruhl Palace.
 Their hope is to restore Warsaw to its past glory.
-Perhaps it would, but what would become of the buildings surrounding the Axis?
-The inhabitants of Warsaw would regain a symbol but tourism of the imagination would suffer a blow.
+This would certainly be worthy of celebration – but what would become of the buildings surrounding the Axis?
+The inhabitants of Warsaw would regain a symbol of its past, but tourism of the imagination would also suffer quite a blow.

-Business prospered between 1841 until September 1939 when Gościnny Dwór (Гостиный Двор in Russian and Wielopol after 1918) was destroyed.
+Business prospered between 1841 until September 1939, when Gościnny Dwór was destroyed.